-Serbia: 2014 Winter energy security plan, Gov ready for gas crisis, the report2.
-September 2014. / News Serbia Energy
+Serbia: 2014 Winter energy security plan, Gov ready for gas crisis, the report, News Serbia Energy

 The floods left serious consequences at the energy system, but we will not run out of energy this winter.
 470 million cubic meters of gas in Banatski Dvor until the end of the month.
 Enough coal at the dumps

 Fears that threaten us with restrictions this winter, that it will be cold in the apartments, are not unreasonable.
 The floods have left the catastrophic consequences at the energy system of Serbia, and memories of the gas crisis of 2009th are still fresh, particularly in a situation where conflicts in Ukraine do not calm monthly.
 However, the competent assure us that even in the darkest scenario our country will not run out of energy.